 Who Will Show Your Clients How to Fight the Growing Cybersecurity Threat?

 Their accountant?
 Their attorney?
-A robo-advisor?
+A robo-professional?

-It Should Be You—Their Financial Advisor!
+It Should Be You—Their Financial Professional!

 "Nearly every aspect of a hacked computer and a user’s online life can be and has been commoditized.
 If it has value and can be resold, you can be sure there is a service or product offered in the cybercriminal underground to monetize it.
 I haven’t yet found an exception to this rule."

 It’s imperative you engage your clients immediately about cybersecurity and do your best to help them boost their safety!

 Cybersecurity poses a massive threat to all of us.
 But most people have no idea what to do or how to fix it in a meaningful way.
 Just consider these items:

 94 billion spam emails sent every day, most of them malicious…